Baltoli/project-docs/notes/log.md

   no assertions in the module.
 How do I add an assertion to the module?
 * `TESLA_STRUCT_AUTOMATON` is dead - the actual syntax is to use the automaton just like a function call (for example, `eventually(my_auto(a))`)
+* Usage: you can't go arbitrarily far down the call stack using `TESLA_WITHIN` - it seems to be only within the current function that it's usable.